ajnirp/ajnirp.github.io/_posts/2015-12-7-Y-Combinator-Derivation.md

 (*please read the [previous post](http://wenderen.github.io/Notes-Lambda-Calculus) if you aren't sure what this means*)

 The problem with this is that `F` is not defined until the expression on the right is fully evaluated, which requires an application of `F`, which requires that `F` is fully evaluated to begin with.
 Let's break this cycle.
 Observe that the right hand side can be seen as a function of `F`.
-Sure, it's actually a lambda taking a single input `x`, but it could just as well be seen as a function which accepts a single input `F'`, like so:
+Sure, it's a lambda taking a single input `x`, but it could just as well be seen as a function which accepts a single input `F'`, like so:

     G = λ F' → (λ x → Z n 1 (M n (F' (P n))))
     G = λ F' x → Z n 1 (M n (F' (P n)))